Jyotishman89/8086-Hardware-Latency-Profiler/README.md

 1. **Heuristic-Based Analysis**: This tool performs block-level latency estimation.
 It is not a cycle-accurate emulator and does not dynamically track historical cache-line modifications, register states, or real-time interrupt handling.

+2. **Synthetic Training Distribution**:
+Predictions are derived from synthetic instruction timing data and deterministic architectural heuristics rather than measurements collected from physical 8086 hardware.

-2. **Contextual Feature Mapping**: While the model captures the latency penalty of standard branch hazards and memory accesses within its sliding window, it does not account for out-of-window dependencies or hardware-specific timing variations of physical implementations.
+3. **Contextual Feature Mapping**: While the model captures the latency penalty of standard branch hazards and memory accesses within its sliding window, it does not account for out-of-window dependencies or hardware-specific timing variations of physical implementations.

-3. **Instruction Scope**: Focused strictly on standard 8086 integer instruction sets.
+4. **Instruction Scope**: Focused strictly on standard 8086 integer instruction sets.
 Modern AVX commands, obscure legacy interrupts, or non-aligned ISA instructions are dynamically caught and flagged with a [FATAL] diagnostic and excluded from latency estimation.

 ## Local Development Setup
 1. Clone the repository